 “Unpaid Amounts” shall mean any unpaid amount or amounts that became due and payable with respect to any Determination Period that ended on or before any Accelerated Termination Date or Early Termination Date, as the case may be.

-“Written Confirmation” shall mean, if specified to be applicable in the Confirmation or if demanded by Seller (which demand may be made orally, including by telephone, or in writing) a written confirmation delivered promptly by Buyer, confirming the substance of the Notice of Exercise.
+[“Written Confirmation” shall mean, if specified to be applicable in the Confirmation or if demanded by Seller (which demand may be made orally, including by telephone, or in writing) a written confirmation delivered promptly by Buyer, confirming the substance of the Notice of Exercise.]

-IN WITNESS WHEREOF, the parties hereto have executed and delivered this Agreement on _________, 199__, but with effect as of the date first above written.
+IN WITNESS WHEREOF, the parties hereto have executed and delivered this Master Agreement on __________________, but with effect as of the date first above written.